 Symptoms of Pyoderma in Dogs

-The characteristic pustules and papules will burst—due to scratching or as a natural course of the infection—causing circular red lesions that become crusty.
+The characteristic pustules and papules will burst—due to scratching or as a natural course of the infection—causing circular lesions that become crusty.
 Because pyoderma lesions can be itchy, a dog may scratch the affected areas of the skin, potentially causing further redness, bleeding, and skin damage.
 If a dog's pyoderma is severe, the discomfort may cause it to be depressed, lethargic, and uninterested in food.

-The specific cause of pyoderma is not well understood because only certain individuals develop this problem from bacteria that are naturally present on all dogs' skin.
+The specific cause of pyoderma is not entirely understood because only certain individuals develop this problem from bacteria that are naturally present on all dogs' skin.
 If a dog has a compromised immune system, an endocrine disorder, or skin damage that allows bacterial infiltration, then it is more vulnerable to pyoderma.
 Other factors that may increase a dog's risk include:

 - Unhygienic living conditions (overcrowding, lack of sanitation)

-- Heavy flea infestation, mange, or ringworm
+- Heavy flea infestation or mange

 - Food allergy